Skip to content

 Since 28 December 2024, Directive (EU) 2022/2380, known as the "common charger" directive, applies across the European Union.
 It amends the RED 2014/53/EU directive by inserting an article 3.3(a) that mandates a USB-C port as the wired charging interface for most portable devices, and forces manufacturers to offer the product for sale without a charger.
 Laptops benefit from a deferral until 28 April 2026.

-Eleven product categories are covered from the very first placing on the market on or after 28 December 2024:
+Twelve product categories (points 1.1 to 1.12 of the new Annex Ia of the RED) are covered from the very first placing on the market on or after 28 December 2024:

 • Tablets